Hope all of us are well bound and back on track with our lives post the festive seasons.

 A conversation with a friend lead me to do a little research, then only to share my findings through this article.

-The topic in discussion was exertion of exercise to build stamina through Vitamin D, efficiently.
+The topic in discussion was the exertion of exercise to build stamina through Vitamin D, efficiently.

 And how lacking Vitamin D, could leave us feeling debilitated and left untreated, take a major toll and risk our health in the long term.